Columbia Township Fire Department

 Non-emergency number 440-236-8812

-we would like to extend our sincere thank you for supporting us today and throughout it the year
+Chief Anthony and the Columbia Fire Department members would like to thank you for your continued support today and throughout the year!